-The next step in your journey is a New Joint Program Intake Assessment.
-You will be contacted by our office within the next 2-4 months to book an appointment with your Navigator.
-Your Navigator will walk you through all the steps for surgery and is available to answer any questions you may have.
-They will review your medical history, go over a discharge plan and ensure your health is optimal for surgery.
+The next step in your journey is a New Joint Program Intake Appointment.
+You will not receive a surgery date at your Navigator Intake Appointment.
+They will update you on current wait times, go over what happens when you are booked for surgery, discuss a discharge plan, go through your medical history to ensure your health is optimal for surgery and answer any questions you may have.
 Having reviewed all the information in this booklet will help you and your Navigator have a successful and informative appointment.

-After your Intake Assessment with your Navigator you may not hear from us often during this "waiting phase."
+After your Intake Appointment with your Navigator you may not hear from us often during this continued "waiting phase."
 You will be contacted by the surgical booker approximately 6-8 weeks before a potential surgical date.
 Once you have a surgical date, they will let you know of any further actions that need to be taken, arrange an appointment with your surgeon if necessary and send you a confirmation letter.

-You will then be contacted by the New Joint Program to organize pre-operative tests, watch an Education video, and complete and return required forms.
+You will then be contacted by the New Joint Program to watch a detailed video on our website, complete paperwork and go to the hospital for updated pre-operative tests.